Skip to navigation.

 ["Don't want no water, no oil, no chocks.
 Just don't touch a thing!": Sketch by Joe Bosher 1959.]

-Visiting civil aircraft, many owned by local businessmen, would land and taxi towards me.
-I was doing a bit of marshalling at the time.
-I used to wind one particular Auster owner up by rushing out wearing my dayglow jacket carrying marshalling bats and a big oil can.
-If the bowser driver was around he would join in the fun by jumping in the driving seat and starting it up.
-Mr Starbuck would always stop on the grass in front of the hanger and use his own chocks to park.
+The poor man would land, taxi and stop on the grass some distance away from of the parking area, leap out and use his own chocks to park.
 Then he would rush towards me waving his hands shouting something like "Don't touch a bloody thing.
 Its costing me a fortune coming here."
 He would then moan on that it cost him money every time I touched the plane.
-I think he said 7/6 for chocks?
+I think he said 7/6 for using our chocks?

 Posh Marshalling.